CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 - Good code is code that tells, not asks
 - Acceptance tests and unit tests are both valuable to drive design and catch regressions
 - Acceptance and unit tests both cover all cases
-- Use mocks to test collaborations
+- Use mocks to test collaborations.
+Seem to have the goal that mocks minimize coupling
 - Designed to answer "where to start, what to test and what not to test" (North)
 - Focus on analysis/design, so outside in (Fowler)
 - Two concentric red/green/refactor cycles